 - Preheat the oven to 325 degrees F and line a baking sheet with parchment paper or a Silpat.
 Warm the honey and peanut butter for about 15 seconds if not stored at room temperature.

-- Place the oats and coconut into the bowl of a food processor and blitz to grind into a coarse texture (like quick oats).
+- Place the oats and coconut into the bowl of a food processor and blitz to grind into a coarse texture (similar to quick oats).

 - Add the remaining ingredients, including the peanut butter and honey, and blend well.

-- Add 1/4 cup water and blend until batter comes together like thick cookie dough.
-You may need to stop and scrape down the sides once or twice to get things fully incorporated.
+- Add ¼ cup water and blend until batter comes together like thick cookie dough.
 You should be able to press the batter together between your fingers and have it stick together.
-If it doesn’t, add a bit more water.
+If it doesn't, add a bit more water.

-- Place batter onto the center of the prepared baking sheet and use your hands to press thin, about 1/4-1/2-inch thick and about 8×8-inches big.
-I measure roughly using an 8×8-inch baking pan.
-(You can also roll out the dough—just cover it with a piece of parchment paper first to make sure it’s easy to do.)
+- Place batter onto the center of the prepared baking sheet and use your hands to press thin, about ¼-½-inch thick and about 8x8-inches big.
+I measure roughly using an 8x8-inch baking pan.
+(You can also roll out the dough—just cover it with a piece of parchment paper first to make sure it's easy to do.)
 Use a knife to lightly score lines for squares in whatever size you like.

 - Bake for 18-20 minutes, remove from oven, and let cool completely on the pan.